Frequently asked questions

 Can I get a study permit if I am under 18 years old?

-You are considered a minor if you are 18 years or younger, therefore you will need a custodian.
 A custodian is a responsible adult, who is a Canadian citizen or a permanent resident, who will take care of and support the minor child.
 A custodian is optional for minors 17 years of age and older, but an officer can request one on a case-by-case basis.

 You can read more on the Studying in Canada as a minor website. -